Frequently Asked Questions

 IFS isn’t about performing insight or putting things into neat sentences, it’s about listening in the way your system speaks.

-For more information on IFS, feel free to check out my Blog, “What is Internal Family Systems Therapy?”
+For more information on IFS, feel free to check out my Blog, “What is Internal Family Systems Therapy?” and “Why I Work as an IFS Therapist.”

 • Yes!